 To get over a crush who doesn’t like you or to whom you can’t express your feelings, then, becomes essential to save yourself from slipping into the unhealthy territory of obsession.

-Can a crush last for years?
+Can a crush last for 7 years or so?

 One key factor determining how long does it take for a crush to fade is what’s stirring up the attraction and infatuation.
 If you’re attracted to someone solely based on physical attributes such as looks or passion in bed, the crush can fade away quickly.
 Typically, when you start seeing the flaws in the person’s personality, the bubble of how perfect they are bursts, and you stop being besotted with them.

-However, a crush that stems from emotional attraction is more likely to be long-lasting.
+However, a crush that stems from emotional attraction and intellectual intimacy is more likely to be long-lasting.
 In the case of my high school crush, for instance, it was his gentle and kind personality that drew me to him and kept me hooked.
 That’s why it’s harder to stop crushing on a friend than to get over a crush who ignores you or is rude or mean to you.

 In psychological parlance, an ongoing, lasting crush is referred to as ‘limerence’, which describes a crush-like stage in a relationship.
-The more intimately you’re involved with your crush during this stage, the most quickly the feelings dissipate.
+The more intimately you’re involved with your crush during this stage, the more quickly the feelings dissipate.

 This happens because the feel-good neurochemicals such as dopamine, oxytocin and serotonin released when you develop a crush on someone begin to plateau as you get to know the other person more intimately – flaws, quirks and all.
 On the flip side, if the feelings are intense and mutual, you could graduate from the limerence stage to falling in love and being in a relationship.
 Either way, the crush ends with growing intimacy.
 So if you’re asking, ‘Do crushes last forever?’ the answer is a big no. But a crush could last a few months or years and then eventually become love.

 Related Reading: Loving Someone Who Doesn’t Love You Back